Scaffold-Stark/speedrunstark/README.md

 > Mint **1000** (\* 10 \*\* 18) to your frontend address using the `constructor()`.

-(Your frontend address is the address in the top right of http://localhost:3000)
+(Your frontend address is the address in the top right of <http://localhost:3000>)

-> You can `yarn deploy --reset` to deploy your contract until you get it right.
+> You can `yarn deploy` to deploy your contract until you get it right.

 ### 🥅 Goals